Cislunar-Explorers/FlightSoftware6U/CONTRIBUTING.md

 - Explain in detail how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is a volunteer-driven project, and that contributions are welcome :)
+- Remember that this is a student-driven project, and that contributions are welcome :)

 ## Get Started